Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 • to control the power of the largest supercomputers.

-Graduation in different domains
+Graduation in different application domains

 Not only do you graduate with knowledge of the core concepts of Computational Science like complex network simulation, but you can also specialise in one of the application domains, such as Computational Biology or Computational Finance.
 You can use the elective courses to take specific courses in application domains and perform your research in helping solving domain-specific problems in collaboration with domain experts.